dedis/popstellar/be2-scala/docs/README.md

 </div>

 :information_source: Do not create a commit with 2.000 lines of codes!
 Short commit with meaningful titles/description are way better and way easier to review

+:information_source: There are faster ways to add multiple files in the commit such as `git commit <-u|.>`.
+You can check the corresponding man page for more information

 You then finally want to pull/push the changes